 In this post you’ll learn …

-Vinyl replacement windows not only improve the appearance of your home, but they also make your home more energy-efficient.
-The result is a cooler temperature during the summer and a warmer one during the winter.
-A replacement window can be chosen from a wide assortment of options and is installed into an existing window opening.
+Vinyl replacement windows not only improve the appearance of your home, but they also make your home more energy efficient.
+The result is a cooler home during the summer and a warmer home during the winter.
+A replacement window can be chosen from a wide assortment of options and is installed into an existing window opening, though that window opening can be modified to accommodate a different size or type of window.
 In this blog post, we’ll help you learn the differences between casement and sliding windows.

 The Differences Between Sliding Windows and Casement Windows